 Participate in an international course with a social science perspective

-Some of the Faculty’s Departments provide courses in English where programme students and exchange students meet and interact with each other.
-In cases where international courses are not offered within the programme, you can find courses on your own both inside and outside the Faculty.
-It must be a course you have actively chosen, meaning that it is not an obligatory course that is a part of your study plan.
+Some of the faculty’s departments provide courses in English where programme students and exchange students meet and interact with each other.
+In cases where international courses are not offered within the programme, you can find courses on your own both within and outside the faculty.
+It must be a course you have actively chosen, meaning that it is not an compulsory course that is a part of your study plan.

 Which courses can count?
-Contact the CIM contact person at your Department.
-After having taken part in the activity, can you reflect a bit on the questions?
-A course must be teacher-led and have clear course intended learning objectives to be regarded as a home field activity in Sweden.
+Contact the CIM contact person at your department.
+After having taken part in the activity, can you reflect on the questions?
+A course must be teacher-led and have clear course intended learning objectives to be count as a home-based activity in Sweden.

 Faculty contact